Tax in Guatemala

 How does Guatemala tax cryptoassets?

 No dedicated crypto tax framework.
-Banco de Guatemala advisory: cryptoassets not legal tender.
-Crypto gains fall under existing income-tax categories with territorial-source application: Guatemalan-source crypto activity subject to ISR; foreign-source crypto income excluded under territorial principle.
-Mining and staking are business income.
-Dedicated CASP licensing pending Congreso consideration.
+Banco de Guatemala advisories: cryptoassets are not legal tender.
+Crypto gains fall under existing ISR categories with territorial-source application.
+Guatemalan-source crypto activity is subject to ISR; foreign-source crypto income is excluded under the territorial principle.
+Mining and staking conducted in Guatemala are treated as business income.
+A dedicated CASP licensing bill remains pending.

 How many tax treaties does Guatemala have?